kshedden/muscato/README.md

 Several log files are written to the temporary directory discussed above.
 High-level logging messages are written to 'muscato.log'.
-More detailed logging information written to logs specific to each component of the tool, e.g. 'muscato_screen.log'.
+More detailed logging information is written to logs specific to each component of the tool, e.g. 'muscato_screen.log'.

 __Testing__